Make half your plate fruits and vegetables

 Eat a colorful variety of fruits and vegetables every day

-Eat a colorful variety of fruits and vegetables.
-By eating a variety of colorful fruits and vegetables green, yellow-orange, red, blue-purple, and white, you are giving your body a wide range of nutrients that are important for good health.
+When you eat a colorful variety of fruits and vegetables green, yellow-orange, red, blue-purple, and white, you are giving your body a wide range of nutrients that are important for good health.
 Each color offers something unique, like different vitamins, minerals, and disease-fighting phytochemicals, that work together to protect your health.
 Only fruits and vegetables, not pills or supplements, can give you these nutrients in the healthy combinations nature intended.

 Fruits and vegetables are low in calories and fat and contain valuable fiber and a variety of nutrients that reduce the risk of chronic diseases.
 Recommended numbers of servings are 2-1/2 cups of vegetables and two cups of fruit each day for an average diet of 2,000 calories.
 (The amount of servings recommended varies depending on your daily calorie needs, which are based on age, gender and activity level.)

 Fruits and vegetables are easy to prepare and serve and there are so many tasty choices.